jg10545/patchwork/README.md

 ### Semi-supervised fine tuning

-This part's pretty unimaginative- starting with the model you trained using `patchwork.GUI` (or your own model) as a teacher, use `patchwork.distill()` to train a student model.
+This part's pretty unimaginative- starting with the model you trained using `patchwork.GUI` (or your own model) as a teacher, use `patchwork.Distillerator()` to train a student model.

 `patchwork` has been tested with `tensorflow` 2.0.